-A: Direct Debit is a free, fast and easy way to pay your bill from your checking or savings account.
-When you sign up on the Your Account page, you authorize your bank to deduct your monthly amount due.
+A: Auto Pay is a free, fast and easy way to pay your bill from your checking or savings account.
+When you sign up on the Account Info page, you authorize your bank to deduct your monthly amount due.
 Your account will be drafted on the due date, and dates may vary slightly each month.
-When you enroll in our free Direct Debit program, you can set up recurring payments from the checking or savings account of your choosing.
+When you enroll in our free Auto Pay program, you can set up recurring payments from the checking or savings account of your choosing.

 Q: Can I pay my bill in person?

 A: Payment locations offer same business day payment transmission and expanded business hours.
 Please have your account number or bill available if making your payment in person.
 Some payment agents charge a convenience fee.